triforce-percent/triforce-percent.github.io/faq.md

 **Was any of the beta content shown copied from the Gigaleak or the Spaceworld ‘97 overdump?**

 No. In fact, Triforce% was in progress before the Gigaleak was released and was mostly done before the Spaceworld ‘97 overdump was released.
 All of the content which was not already in the OoT cartridge was created by the Triforce% team based on the beta trailers and such.

-**How much/which parts of this were already on the cart?**

-Here is a complete list of all the debug / beta content left on the cartridge which we showed off:
-- Inventory editor
-- Arwing
-- Part of text patching system is for the N64DD expansion (URA Zelda)
-- Beta Kokiri head and body
-- Butterfly get item model and entry in one of the item tables
-- Arguable (i.e. hints of it, but not full thing): full Ocarina system
-- Arguable (i.e. hints of it, but not full thing): ability to change between child and adult without pulling the Master Sword
-- Giant magenta rupee (including its behavior of exploding when you touch it)
-- Beta Great Fairy
-- Pedestal of the Ocarina
-- Triforce wipe animation before entering Triforce room
-- Beta Staff Roll cutscene flying through Kokiri Forest

-Here is a complete list of all the alpha / beta content which was shown in official prerelease footage / screenshots / etc. So this is real alpha / beta content, but it was recreated by our team, not left on the cartridge.
-- Equipping Medallions to C-buttons
-- Unicorn Fountain scene
-- Beta Great Fairy behavior
-- Triforce room scene
-- Triforce pieces model / behavior
-- Triforce light model
-- Triforce chest model / behavior

 ## TASBot